AlexisMARTICOMTE/demix_lib/README.md

 <h1> DEMIX library </h1>

-The DEMIX Library that allow you to get scores for specific DEMIX tiles and DEM You also can download DEMIX Tile associated DEM Layers like SourceMask, Height, ...
+The DEMIX Library that allow you to get scores for specific DEMIX tiles and DEM You also can download DEMIX Tile associated DEM Layers like SourceMask, Heights, ...

 <h2> Table of contents: </h2>